vphantom/vof/SPECIFICATION.md

 In CBOR, records are normal maps with uint keys.

-In VOF Binary, records are a list in which fields are positional (field ID 0 in first place, field ID 20 in 21st place, etc.)  Missing fields are replaced by spacers, CBOR Simple values stating how many missing values they represent.
-Simple values 0..19 mean skip 1..20 fields, 128..255 mean to skip 21..148 fields.
+In VOF Binary, records are a list in which fields are positional (field ID 0 in first place, field ID 20 in 21st place, etc.)  Missing fields are replaced by gap codes.
 Omit any trailing spacers when encoding, but tolerate them when decoding.
-For example, a 16-field record with just `{ 0:1, 3:2, 9:3 }` becomes `[1,simple(1),2,simple(4),3]`
+For example, a 16-field record with just `{ 0:1, 3:2, 9:3 }` becomes `[1,gap(1),2,gap(4),3]`

 <!-- /advanced -->